Skip to content

 Laws on working from home- equipment and technology

 The equipment and technology provided by employers to facilitate employees in working from home is the employer’s responsibility.
 They must make sure it is safe for employees to use and is secure.
-The employer should:
+To follow UK’s working from home legal requirements, employers should:

 Additionally, there are a lot of tools out there to help remote workers, in making their job and life a bit easier.